 ● Interpreting the wording of all governing documents

 There are many opportunities for members to support our community.
 You can run for the Vistoso Community Association (VCA) Board of Directors.
 Board terms are two (2) years.
 You also can volunteer to join a committee or a short term Ad Hoc committee.
 The committees are where the “heavy lifting” of the VCA occurs.
 The VCA Board establishes committees and appoints committee members as deemed necessary to carry out the duties of the association.
 Committees are empowered to execute and enforce the committee’s responsibilities as directed by the CC&Rs and shall advise the board on all matters pertaining to their committee.
 Looking for a way to invest in our community?
-VOLUNTEER HERE.
+Find the Volunteer Application HERE.

 The VCA board needs operating funds for maintenance, repairs, and administration.
 In addition, the VCA needs to retain adequate reserve funds for major repairs or replacements of capital items.
-Assessments maintain common areas and amenities such as the beautiful monuments at the entrance of the Rancho Vistoso community, the parkway along Rancho Vistoso Boulevard, the 10 VCA owned community parks and playgrounds, and miles pedestrian trails and bicycle paths, to name a few.
+Assessments maintain common areas and amenities such as the beautiful monuments at the entrance of the Rancho Vistoso community, the parkway along Rancho Vistoso Boulevard, the 11 VCA owned community parks and playgrounds, and miles of pedestrian trails and bicycle paths, to name a few.

 The Vistoso Community Association (VCA) approved paint palettes can be viewed here: » Color Palettes In 2019, the VCA board approved a paint palette of 24 paint combinations.
 There are no longer color palettes for specific neighborhoods.
 Homeowners have the option of using any approved paint combination from the 24.
 The new palette contains many original paint combinations.
 Instructions on how to submit your architectural review form, go to Residential Info/Helpful Documents/Architectural and Landscape Review Request Form.